Cross Jacks

 Instructions

-• Stand with your feet together and arms at your sides to start the movement.
+• Stand tall with feet together and arms out to the sides.

 Tips & Tricks